Election

 Pursuant to section 36 of the Local Government Act 2009 (Qld), Gladstone Regional Council cannot make any local laws to regulate election signage.

-However, in the interest of balancing candidates needs and community expectation, candidates for election are requested to understand and comply with these guidelines.
+However, in the interest of balancing candidates' needs and community expectations, candidates for election are requested to understand and comply with these guidelines.

 Election signage is considered as any free-standing advertising device identifying candidates and/or promoting a political party at local, state or federal government elections.